 Based on the data in the table above, the type of breast cancer that most often attacks women.
 This was determined by analyzing biopsy images performed on 36 breast cancer patients.
 With 30 diagnoses (83.3%), invasive ductal carcinoma of the breast is the most common type of breast cancer in women.
-This is followed by invasive lobular carcinoma with 2 diagnoses (5.6%), mucinous carcinoma with 2 diagnoses (5.6%), medullary carcinoma with 1 diagnosis (2.8%), and adenocarcinoma with 1 diagnosis (2.8%).
+This is followed by invasive lobular carcinoma with two cases (5.6%), mucinous carcinoma with two cases (5.6%), medullary carcinoma with one case (2.8%), and adenocarcinoma with one case (2.8%).
 This is because women are more often exposed to the hormone estrogen during menstruation, pregnancy, and breastfeeding and this is also an important female hormone, but estrogen levels in men are not as high or even low compared to women.
 That is what causes men to rarely experience breast cancer

 4. Conclusion